 My Computer -- My Way

 As shown on the bottom of the page, this site was built with John Cardinal's Second Site™, using my genealogy database which is created with The Master Genealogist™ from Wholly Genes Software™.
 My thanks go to the authors of those excellent software packages for the capability to bring this information out in public.
-Second Site is a powerful site-building engine, with many themes and customization features, that really spares the user the need to develop proficiency with html.
+Second Site is a powerful site-building engine, with many themes and customization features, that really spares the user the need to develop proficiency with Hypertext Markup Language (HTML).
 This site is designed and built entirely of standard user selections from Second Site, except for the wallpaper which I made for it.
-This entire site -- the tens of thousands of data records, indices, and hundreds of images -- some 3,000 html pages in all, compiles in about 5 minutes on my home desktop computer.
+This entire site -- the tens of thousands of data records, indices, and hundreds of images -- some 4,000 HTML pages in all, compiles in about 5 minutes on my home desktop computer.
 I still find that amazing!

 Now, for the non-obvious part.
 While TMG and Second Site are both MS Windows™ applications, I actually use Linux as the operating system for my computer.
 Why, one wonders?
 And how is this possible?